Blog post

 I’ve been on both sides of the publishing table…Well, it’s probably more accurate to say I’ve been on most sides of the big round table of publishing.

-• I am currently an author of a series published by a traditional house (Hachette/FaithWords).
+• I am currently an author of 8 books published by traditional houses.

 • I was acquisitions director for children and family for 7 years at a traditional house (Tyndale).

-• And my company, Esteempub.com, has worked with some excellent writers to produce top quality books.
+• And I work as a publishing company with some excellent writers to produce top quality books.

 I edited and consulted on this great project by Latoya Nicole